BY DEAN BOGDANOVIC, CTO, ALEF

 Two identity management systems are an unnecessary headache for IT departments

-To authenticate users, Wi-Fi networks utilize the IEEE 802.1x-based Network Access Control (NAC) mechanism, based RADIUS protocol for authenticating and authorizing access clients based on their username/password, certificates, or a one-time password.
+To authenticate users, Wi-Fi networks utilize the IEEE 802.1x-based Network Access Control (NACNetwork access control, or NAC, solutions support network visibility and access management through policy enforcement on devices and users of corporate networks.
+Learn More More) mechanism, based RADIUS protocol for authenticating and authorizing access clients based on their username/password, certificates, or a one-time password.
 The authentication and authorization is part of the existing enterprise Identity and Authentication Management (IAM) system, in which all policies are defined and enforced.

-Private mobile networks defined by 3GPP, have an IAM system, which is different from the enterprise one.
+A group of standards organizations that develop protocols for mobile telecommunications.
+More, have an IAM system, which is different from the enterprise one.
 Both IAMs provide the same functionality, but use different standards.

 Adopting enterprise Authentication and Authorization Methods is a Necessary Step